ibm-messaging/mq-helm/charts/ibm-mq/README.md

 ## Supplying certificates to be used for TLS

-The `pki.trust` and `pki.keys` allow you to supply details of Kubernetes secrets that contain TLS certificates.
+The `pki.trust` and `pki.keys` allow you to supply details of Kubernetes secrets and configMaps that contain TLS certificates.
+Supplying certificates using configMaps is only permitted for `pki.trust`.
 By doing so the TLS certificates will be imported into the container at runtime and MQ will be configured to use them.

 If you supply invalid configuration then the container will terminate with an appropriate termination message.
-The next 2 sections will detail the requirements for supplying each type of certificate.
+The next 3 sections will detail the requirements for how this is specified.

 ### Supplying certificates which contain the public and private keys